divpreeet/project-chatter/README.md

 ## what is chatter?
 ![chatter_screenshot](assets/speaking.png)
-chatter is AI voice assistant made purely in python, from the UI, to the voice recognition, all made in python! chatter uses the [hackclub ai](https://ai.hackclub.com/) for responses!
+chatter is AI voice assistant made purely in python, from the UI, to the voice recognition, all made in python! chatter uses the [hackclub ai](https://ai.hackclub.com/) for responses! chatter uses local models for the tts and speech!

 ## how to install chatter?